 Clothing damage will most frequently occur in knitwear (commonly wool, cashmere, alpaca or angora), silk or leather garments.
-The damage will present itself as irregular ‘holes’ in clothing and the size of the holes will depend on how long moth larvae have been left undisturbed to eat the protein based fibres and whether there are any stains or moisture (e.g. residue from perspiration) present on the garments.
+The damage will present itself as irregular ‘holes’ in clothing and the size of the holes will depend on how long moth larvae have been left undisturbed to eat the protein based fibres.
+It is sometimes the case that non-protein based garments are attacked.
+This normally happens when garments that are stained with food or perspiration are left.
+Damp garments are also at risk!
 Clothing moth damage can occur in drawers, wardrobes and cupboards – moths are indiscriminate.

 With central heating being so common, signs of moth problems may present themselves at any time of the year with the breeding cycle being extended all year round.
 If the weather or your house is particularly cold at a particular time, it is merely likely to slow the lifecycle stages but extend the damaging larvae stage.